We just have to win this election because he's even predicting a bloodbath.

 And it's actually a fascinating concept to me, not one that I know anybody else would have done.

-You even conclude that you you come to like these people, um, but also you conclude that they blame everybody but themselves for their problems, and that most of them have problems that are a lot deeper than one might imagine that really don't have much to do with the cause that they're advocating for, uh, but more but more to do with their background and how they grew up, etc.
+You even conclude that you come to like these people, but also you conclude that they blame everybody but themselves for their problems and that most of them have problems that are a lot deeper than one might imagine that really don't have much to do with the cause that they're advocating for, but more to do with their background and how they grew up, etc.

-And I'm gonna go through the list of people in a minute, but why don't you give us a little summary of how this all came together?
+And I'm going to go through the list of people in a minute, but why don't you give us a little summary of how this all came together?

 You know, why do they believe what they believe?